jurchiks/numbers2words/README.md

 =============
 This class is meant for general-purpose number to word conversion for use in, e.g. some documents.
 Currently the supported languages include Latvian ('lv'), Russian ('ru'), English ('ru'), Lithuanian ('lt') and Spanish ('es').
+The class doesn't have a method for outputting correct currency names, that's in the TODO list.

 Usage:
 ```php